Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part B/Composition, Structure, and Processes.md

 - Formed from magma and then crystalized into the basalt columns
 - Created through columnar jointing, which is formed through the cooling of lava flows
 	- Creates contraction and then fracturing, which is exhibited at Giant's Causeway
+- Basically, on the rock cycle, just include the Magma and then the crystallization of said magma into igneous rock (the basalt)
+- D

 ## Sources: